-Learn the Solidity programming language.
+Learn the Solidity programming language

 There are many resources available online for learning Solidity, including the Solidity documentation and tutorial, as well as online courses and video tutorials.
 To learn Solidity, you can start by reading through the Solidity documentation and tutorial, which covers the syntax and basic concepts of the language.
 You can then practice writing Solidity code by working on small exercises and projects.
 There are also several online courses and video tutorials available that can help you learn Solidity in a more structured way.

 After you learned the fundamentals of the language and are confident on you to develop an entire smart contract with some level of difficulty (for example an escrow).
-Then we suggest to start to learn the following topis:
+Then we suggest to start to learn the following topics:

 - Possible attack vectors on solidity and blockchain in general

 - Solidity design patterns

 - How to test your contracts in the different stages of the development cycle (development, testnet, before mainnet, and mainnet)